freedomofpress/securedrop/docs/install.rst

   *Application Server*.
 - ``mon-ssh-aths`` contains the ``HidServAuth`` for SSH access to the *Monitor Server*.

+.. warning:: The ``app-journalist-aths``, ``app-ssh-aths``, and
+             ``mon-ssh-aths`` files contain passwords for their corresponding authenticated hidden services.
+They should not be shared with third parties or copied from the *Admin Workstation* for any reason other than well-defined administrative tasks such as onboarding new users or performing backups.

 The dynamic inventory file will automatically read the Onion URLs from the ``app-ssh-aths`` and ``mon-ssh-aths`` files and use them to connect